robcarver17/skipperman/docs/patrol_boat_help.md

 ## Allocating a volunteer to a boat

 Select a volunteer from the dropdown menu, and then click save changes.
 Volunteers are listed in order, with the ones most likely to be on a boat listed at the top.
 Note that those with PB2 qualifications are marked, and you can also see their current volunteer role if any in the dropdown.
 You can add several volunteers at a time, before clicking save.
 Once a volunteer is added to a boat on a given day, they can't be added to another boat.
+If no volunteer dropdown is shown, it means all the available volunteers on a given day are already on boats.

 ![volunteers_added_to_boats.png](/static/volunteers_added_to_boats.png)